UnfinishedStuff/Pimoroni_Pico_Display_Pack_documentation/README.md

 Bear in mind that this example is _not_ interrupt-driven, which means that if the button isn't pressed at the _exact_ time the code checks for it, nothing will happen and the code may miss the button press.
 You'll need to constantly check to see if the button is pressed.
 Once I've had more time to tinker with this I'll see if I can put together an interrupt-driven version.

-# Using the display: the display!
+# Using the Display Pack: the display!

 OK, so now to the part you probably bought the board for.
 This part is going to be a bit more complex, but bear with me.